Winged Victory of Samothrace

-The Winged Victory of Samothrace, or the Niké of Samothrace, is a votive monument originally discovered on the island of Samothrace in the northeastern Aegean Sea.
+The Winged Victory of Samothrace, or the Nike of Samothrace (el: Νίκη της Σαμοθράκης), is a votive monument originally discovered on the island of Samothrace in the northeastern Aegean Sea.
 It is a masterpiece of Greek sculpture from the Hellenistic era, dating from the beginning of the 2nd century BC (190 BC).
 It is composed of a statue representing the goddess Nike (Victory), whose head and arms are missing, and a base in the shape of a ship's bow.

 The total height of the monument is 5.57 m including the socle; the statue alone measures 2.75 m.
 The sculpture is one of a small number of major Hellenistic statues surviving in the original, rather than Roman copies.

 Winged Victory has been exhibited at the Louvre in Paris, at the top of the main staircase, since 1884.
 Greece is seeking the return of the sculpture.